How Understanding Learning Styles Can Make You a Better Learner17 min read

 If you’ve heard of VAK learning, it’s the same as above with the omission of ‘reading/writing’.

-Here’s Fleming, himself, describing the different learning styles VARK identifies:
+Here’s a video describing the different learning styles VARK identifies:

 He felt that by pinpointing individual learning styles, educators could alter teaching methods to reach every child.